clintlosee/personal-goals/README.md

 - [ ] Finish slideshow for art show - CANCELLED
 - [x] Deal with mattress purchase
 - [ ] Continue Advanced React Course
+- [ ] Look into switching to React or Angular for RCW (Why, how, benefits, cons)

 ### This Week's Reading/Watching List: